Moka App Review 2024

 That’s not to say that Moka is a bad choice, though.
 It’s not.
 We appreciate any app that gets more Canadians investing, even if they’re paying higher fees.

-However, if you’re ready to get serious about growing your savings, Wealthsimple Invest is the better choice.
+However, if you’re ready to get serious about growing your savings, Wealthsimple Invest is the much better choice.

-Moka (Mylo) App FAQ
+Moka App Review FAQ

 Moka Canada Review: Final Thoughts